YetiGoodbye/cleanup-debug-loader/README.md

 ## Warning!
 Loader relies on `_compilation` property of loader context https://webpack.js.org/api/loaders/#this-_compilation.
 Webpack is not recommending to do so.
 But it's still working for now, and I'm ok with that.

+## Issues
+If you have any issues with it please report https://github.com/YetiGoodbye/cleanup-debug-loader/issues

 ### Thanks and enjoy!